khinshankhan/www/www/content/writing/example-agea.md

 - First paragraph's fancy lettering break the next paragraph if sufficient space isn't given.
   - a thematic break seems to work for sizes sm+
-- links are okay, icons are a bit off
-  - mailtos shouldnt have an icon
-  - wonder if md can be excepted -> could specify explicitly
 - images need a component
   - should I use https://www.joshwcomeau.com/css/full-bleed/